-7. GROUPS CONSULTED
+6. GROUPS CONSULTED

-- 7.1 County, Fire and Police and the public are consulted about any changes to the council tax support scheme.
-20 December 2023 marks the start of the publication period which includes Overview and Scrutiny 1 and 2 meetings on 9 January 2024 and 6 February 2024.
-Parishes and town councils will also be advised of these financial proposals with a meeting on 19 December 2023. - 7.2 A budget survey is planned which will be put on the website and publicised to encourage feedback.
+- 6.1 County, Fire and Police and the public are consulted about any changes to the council tax support scheme.
+The initial budget proposals have been publicised and considered by Overview and Scrutiny 1 and 2 on 9 January 2024.
+They also scrutinised these final plans on 6 February 2024.
+Parishes and town councils have been advised of these proposals.
+There has been a budget meeting with town and parish councils on 19 December 2023. - 6.2 A budget survey has been put on the website and publicised to encourage feedback.
 In particular it will be brought to the attention of businesses, the residents' panel and Teignbridge relationship groups.
-Responses will be reported to members for consideration with the final budget proposals by Executive on 13 February 2024 and by Council on 27 February 2024.
+Responses will be reported verbally to this Executive and in the final Council budget report on 27 February 2024.

-8. TIME-SCALE
+7. TIME-SCALE